-Your personal exam schedule is available now through Memorial Self-Service at www.mun.ca
+Your personal exam schedule is available now through Memorial Self-Service.

 Ensure that you know exactly where your exam is being written.
 If the location of your exam is not listed on the schedule, check with your instructor about the location before the last day of classes.
 Good luck in your exams!

-The system is available for Winter Registration as of November 4th.
-The last day to add courses for the Winter 2014 semester is January 20, 2014.
-Should you require assistance, the Registrar's Office (A-2003) is open Monday to Friday from 9:00 AM-4:45 PM.
-You may also e-mail email@example.com for assistance.
+Registration for Winter 2015 began Monday, Nov.
+3. The last day to add courses is Jan.
+19, 2015.
+Should you require assistance, the Registrar's Office (A 2003) is open Monday to Friday from 9 a.m. - 4:45 p.m.
+You may also email firstname.lastname@example.org for assistance.

 For the most current information on registration procedures, students are encouraged to access the registration information on the Office of the Registrar website.

-To ensure you are registered for the right courses you should review the Memorial University Calendar and look up the specific program you are interested in studying.
-You can find the Calendar on the Memorial University homepage and type Calendar in the search bar.
+To ensure you are registered for the appropriate courses you should review the regulations for the specific program you are interested in studying in the Memorial University Calendar.
 If you are still not sure if you are registered for the appropriate courses, you should set up an appointment with an academic advisor.
-In addition to dropping by our office in the Science Building (SN-4053), you can now schedule an appointment for a time that is convenient for you.
-Appointments are available on Monday, Wednesday and Friday during our office hours of 8:30 a.m. through 4:30 p.m.
+In addition to dropping by our office in the Science Building (SN 4053), you can now schedule an appointment for a time that is convenient for you.
+Appointments are available on Monday, Wednesday and Friday during our office hours of 8:30 a.m. - 4:00 p.m.

 The primary function of the Counselling Centre is to help students develop their personal capabilities.
 This can be achieved through individualized and personal counselling as well as a wide range of group programs.